aamir09/DS2Project/README.md

 # Deep Dive of Housing in India

-A detailed report of the project can be found here: https://share.streamlit.io/aamir09/ds2project/main/app/app.py
+<i>A detailed report of the project can be found here</i>: https://share.streamlit.io/aamir09/ds2project/main/app/app.py

 ## Part A - Comprehensive Analysis of India Housing Census Data 2011